What is a PEO?

 Globalization Partners assists employers by providing full or supplemental global benefits packages that meet local legal requirements and cultural expectations.
 Our benefits packages comply with data privacy regulations around the world like GDPR and include a framework for tracking leave and paid time off.

-The key piece that underpins our Global Expansion Platform™ is our proprietary software, GoGlobal.
-GoGlobal provides a secure, intuitive interface for reviewing payroll transactions and personnel information.
-It puts together the vital information you need about all your global employees, even ones in different countries.
-Available on a wide range of devices, GoGlobal makes it easy to generate employment contracts, authorize payments, monitor onboarding documents, and view employee information.
+Globalization Partners’ technology provides a secure, intuitive interface for reviewing payroll transactions and personnel information.
+Our proprietary software puts together the vital information you need about all your global employees, even ones in different countries.
+Available on a wide range of devices, our industry-leading SaaS platform and app makes it easy to generate employment contracts, authorize payments, monitor onboarding documents, and view employee information.

 Questions About International Expansion?